 An investigational drug is one that is under study and is not approved by the U.S. Food and Drug Administration (FDA) for sale in the United States.
 Medical research studies are conducted to evaluate the safety and effectiveness of an investigational drug.
 These research studies are also called clinical trials.
 Once an investigational drug has been proven safe and effective in clinical trials, FDA may approve the drug for sale in the United States.

-BMS-663068 is currently being studied in Phase II clinical trials.
+BMS-663068 is currently being studied in Phase II clinical trials.2

-In an early Phase II study, two different strengths of BMS-663068 were investigated in both treatment-experienced and treatment-naive HIV-infected participants.
-Treatment-experienced participants were required to be off anti-HIV therapy for at least 8 weeks prior to starting BMS-663068.
-Study participants included only those who were infected with HIV-1 subtype B. BMS-663068 was given either once or twice daily, with and without the booster drug ritonavir (brand name: Norvir), an FDA-approved protease inhibitor.
-A control arm was not used in this trial.
-Study participants did not receive additional anti-HIV drugs as part of a background regimen.
-(A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are being given to help control a participant’s HIV infection.)
+In an early Phase II study, two different strengths of BMS-663068 were investigated in HIV-infected participants who had HIV-1 subtype B. Some of the participants had never taken HIV medicines before entering the study (treatment-naive), and others had taken HIV medicines previously (treatment-experienced).
+The treatment-experienced participants were required to be off HIV medicines for at least 8 weeks before starting BMS-663068.
+BMS-663068 was given either once or twice daily, with and without the booster drug ritonavir (brand name: Norvir), an FDA-approved protease inhibitor.
+A control arm was not used in this study.
+Study participants did not receive additional HIV medicines as part of a background regimen.
+(A background regimen is a combination of drugs that are not being studied as the investigational drug[s] in the clinical trial, but are being given to help control a participant’s HIV infection.)3,5

-In this study, BMS-663068 was shown to have substantial antiviral activity, decreasing viral load from baseline.
+In this study, BMS-663068 was shown to have substantial antiviral activity, decreasing viral load (the amount of HIV in the blood) from baseline.
 Investigators concluded that BMS-663068 may be given either once or twice daily and with or without a ritonavir booster.
 In terms of safety, BMS-663068 was well tolerated.
-The most common side effects were headache and rash.
+The most common side effects were headache and rash.3,5

-An additional Phase II trial of BMS-663068 in treatment-experienced participants is under way.
+An additional Phase II trial of BMS-663068 in treatment-experienced participants is under way.6

 More information about BMS-663068-related research studies is available from the AIDSinfo database of ClinicalTrials.gov study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov trial summary and more information about the study.